Kristina01111000/Drws_site/README.md

 	- Should focus on things added to the patreon, links and description, recipe?, seasonal blurb, makes sense to send it once a month
  	- set up the automated emails, only one per list

+	- test out email automation
+	- Have the email resend it after 3 days
+	- Have 2 email lists,everyone added to both have the wellness check send after one day, then after 2 weeks have the 30 day challenge send
+	- Send an email every other week with constant contact, so that people’s inboxes don’t get inundated
+	- With a link or copy of posts from social pilot
+	- Video would have a link
+	- Text post could stand alone, or have the beginning (read more) and a link to the rest

 When app is ready: